georgiee/coding-for-kids/slides.md

 ![inline](images/03-how/code-org/new/zombie-refactor.gif)

 ---
-^ Et voila- they usually just know what to do.
+^ And success!
+They usually just know what to do.

 ^ Pick the loop block and place the repeating pattern inside.